AlexAndersonProject/AlexAndersonProject/README.md

 I’m passionate about improving product quality through efficient, reliable, and scalable automation testing.
 Skilled in both manual and automated testing of web and mobile apps with a strong background in:

-- 🧪 Selenium, Playwright, Cypress, REST Assured
-- 🧰 Java, JavaScript, Python
-- 🧠 API Testing, CI/CD, SQL, JIRA
+- 🧠 UI, Web, Mobile, API, SQL, CI/CD, SQL
 - 🧑‍💻 Agile teams & cross-functional collaboration

 ---